 The workers with skin contamination conducted decontamination using neutral detergent, solid and liquid soap, shampoo, nasal irrigation kit, etc. in the shower room dedicated for decontamination in the controlled area.
-If the contamination test conducted by the decontamination assistant detected contamination, the decontamination was repeated with the cooperation of the decontamination assistant.
-When contamination was not detected any more, the workers received the final confirmation test by the body survey conducted by the radiation control staff, and left the controlled area confirming that the level was lower than the detection limit (0.013 Bg/cm ( $\alpha$ -ray)).
+If the contamination test conducted by the decontamination assistant detected contamination, the decontamination was repeated with the of the When cooperation decontamination assistant. contamination was not detected any more, the workers received the final confirmation test by the body survey conducted by the radiation control staff.
+They left the controlled area after the level was confirmed to be lower than the detection limit (0.013 Bq/cm ( $\alpha$ -ray)).

-Before using the shower room for decontamination, the

-availability of the shower was confirmed.
+Before using the shower room for decontamination, the availability of the shower was confirmed.
 However, when the first worker used the shower for one or two minutes, the flow rate dropped.
 By drawing industrial water (filtered water) with a hose from the machine room of PFRF, decontamination using water resumed.
 Decontamination of the second worker was conducted with the shower as its flow rate recovered.
-However, the flow rate lowered again and other remaining workers decontamination was conducted using the hose.
+However, the flow rate lowered again and other remaining workers' decontamination was conducted using the hose.

-Three of the five workers wore supplemental pocket dosimeters, and the read values were 2 $\mu$ Sv (Worker B), 3 $\mu$ Sv (Worker D) and 60 $\mu$ Sv (Worker E).
-The five workers were transported to Nuclear Fuel Cycle Engineering Laboratories, and the lung monitor measurement was conducted to gain the information necessary for the decision concerning urgent medical treatment (injection of chelate agent etc.).
-The result was the evaluation of $2.2 \times 10^4$ Bq and $2.2 \times 10^2$ Bq, respectively, with regard to Pu-239 and Am-241 at a maximum.
-Accordingly, in cooperation with the National Institute of Radiological Science (hereinafter "NIRS"), injection of chelating agent was carried out aiming to prompt egestion of ingested Pu etc. On June 7, 2017, the five workers were transported to the NIRS, and there the body surface was decontaminated again, and medical treatment including lung monitor measurement was provided.
+Three of the five workers wore supplemental pocket dosimeters, and the read values were 2 $\mu$ Sv (Worker B), 3 $\mu$ Sv (Worker D) and 60 μSv (Worker E).
+The five workers were transported to Nuclear Fuel Cycle Engineering Laboratories, and the lung monitor measurement was conducted to get the information necessary for the decision of the need of urgent medical treatment (injection of chelate agent etc.).
+The results were $2.2 \times 10^4$ Bq and $2.2 \times 10^2$ Bq at the maximum for Pu-239 and Am-241 respectively.
+Accordingly, in cooperation with the National Institute of Radiological Science (hereinafter "NIRS"), injection of chelating agent was carried out aiming to promote removal of toxic substances taken in the body, such as Pu..
+On June 7, 2017, the five workers were transported to the NIRS, and there the body surface was decontaminated again.
+Medical treatment including lung monitor measurement was provided.